JakeSaintG/SpotBot/README.md

 # SpotBot
 ## A Discord bot, written in _TypeScript_, for use on the PokeSpot server.
 ##### The PokeSpot is a server that is centered around Pokemon GO and development of this bot will incorporate aspects of the game into its features.
+The hope is to create a general-use bot that can features in line with a Pokemon GO focused user base.
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## Dev Dependencies